Leverc/JSFrameworksPaypalLesson/README.md

 # JSFrameworksPaypalLesson
  Lesson Code and Instructions for JS Frameworks Paypal lecture

-# Node.js Project Scaffold

-This guide walks you through setting up a basic Node.js project with an Express server.

 ## Step 1: Scaffolding a Node.js Project

 ### 1. Install Node.js and npm